Do you know Why You Should Avoid UV Rays Today? UV Ray danger has not been on my radar for very long. How about you?

 I think we have all used the “but sunscreen feels so gross when you are already hot and sweaty.”
 Yes, you are right, it does feel unpleasant.
 However, it feels better than sun-damaged skin.

 Using a sun hat will keep the sun off your head, face, and neck.
 This is where skin cancer usually shows up first.
 A sun hat will work wonders by itself, but when you add a layer of sunscreen, you are adding insurance for skin protection.

-In our family we use the spray on for our face, ears, and neck when we are wearing our sun hats.
+In our family, we use the spray on our face, ears, and neck when we are wearing our sun hats.
 The SPF 50 does a great job for us.
 I don’t know that a spray-on sunscreen is the best choice, but it is one we will use.
-You do have to think these things through for your self, your life.
+You do have to think these things through for yourself, and your life.

-Keeping a watch for the UV Ray damage that can happen is important for you and your family.
+Keeping a watch for the UV rays damage that can happen is important for you and your family.
 If you don’t do it, who will?

 Higher Sunburn Risk?